exercism/go/concepts/constants/introduction.md

 ## What can be a constant

-Constants can only hold booleans, numbers, strings, and runes.
+Constants can only hold Booleans, numbers, strings, and runes.
 Because the values are set at compile time, the results of a function call can not be constants:

 ```go